The Company

 Jessica Paquin (Iscah Paquin) has been studying Middle Eastern dance since 2003, where she was first drawn to the joyous expression of women and camaraderie.
 In addition to continued study with local and international masters, she studies extensively with the Dervish Society of America to deepen her understanding of dance as meditation and inquiry into embodied spirituality.
 She is a popular soloist at area restaurants and the Minnesota Renaissance Festival.
 She joined Jawaahir in 2016.

-Laila Sabouni is the newest member of Jawaahir Dance Company.
-She is a Syrian-Chilean dancer who started studying Oriental dance, ballet, and jazz in her adolescence in 2000.
-She has trained with international renowned dancers and musicians such as Farida Fahmy, Hossam Ramzy, Serena Ramzy, Amir Thaleb, Suhaila Salimpour, Mario Kirlis, Saida Helou, and Cassandra Shore.
+Laila Sabouni is a Syrian-Chilean dancer who has been involved in the culture and the dancing since she was a child.
+She started studying Oriental dance, ballet, and jazz in her adolescence in 2000.
+She has trained with internationally renowned dancers and musicians such as Farida Fahmy, Hossam Ramzy, Serena Ramzy, Amir Thaleb, Suhaila Salimpour, Mario Kirlis, Saida Helou, and Cassandra Shore.
 These multicultural instructors have given her knowledge of the many styles of Belly Dance.
-Laila is currently taking darbuka (drum) lessons.
-She is also a psychologist who started to integrate this dance as a form of art therapy in her practice with women who suffer from anxiety and depression.
+She is also a psychologist who started to integrate this dance as a form of art therapy in her practice with women who suffer from anxiety and depression in South America.
+As an Instructor, she has training in the psychology of learning, dance therapy, mindfulness, and trauma.
+Laila is always perfecting herself and defines herself as an eternal student, currently enjoying her new journey as a drum student.

 Laura Crocker (Laura) attended her first Middle Eastern dance class with Cassandra while studying linguistics in college.
 In 2007 Laura joined Jawaahir Dance Company, realizing that the interplay between music and movement was her new favorite language.
 She enjoys performing as a soloist on the restaurant stage, and has had fun teaching now and then at the Jawaahir Dance Academy.